picodata/tarantool-module/README.md

 $ cargo build
 ```

 Start another shell.
-Change directory (`cd`) so that it is the same as the directory that the client is running on.
+Change directory (`cd`) so that it is the same as the directory that the client is running in.
-Copy compiled library (it located in subfolder `target/debug` at you project sources folder) to current folder and rename
+Copy the compiled library (it is located in subfolder `target/debug` at you
-it to `easy.so`
+project sources folder) to the current folder and rename it to `easy.so`

 Now go back to the client and execute these requests:
 ```lua